Mr. Wrench and Mr. Numbers: 1979–2006

 As shown in the season 2 finale, Numbers and Wrench were friends from childhood, growing up somewhere in the American midwest.
 Although Numbers did not have a hearing impairment, he learned sign language to be able to communicate with his friend.
 One day, when the two were playing baseball, they were attacked by two older boys, but the fight was interrupted by Hanzee Dent.

-The two are committed hitmen working for Dent, now known as Moses Tripoli, who will perform what is asked of them no matter the circumstances.
-Mr. Numbers is killed by Lorne Malvo after a long pursuit, which involved killing an innocent man who looked similar to Malvo, in the sixth episode of season one, "Buridan's Ass".
-Later, Wrench is seen cuffed to his hospital bed.
-Malvo, rewarding him for coming the closest to killing him that anyone ever did, gives him the key to his restraints and says, "if you still feel raw about things when you heal up, come see me."
+Years later, Wrench and Numbers would become hitmen in the employ of Dent, now known as Moses Tripoli.
+The pair work as partners and will perform what is asked of them no matter the circumstances.

+After Sam Hess, Tripoli's lieutenant in Bemidji, Minnesota, is murdered by Lorne Malvo, Wrench and Numbers are sent to track Malvo down and kill him in retaliation.
+The pair initially kill an innocent man whom they mistake for Malvo, but eventually manage to locate their real target.
+However, after a long pursuit, Numbers is killed by Malvo and Wrench is severely injured and arrested.
+Later, while Wrench is recovering in a hospital in police custody, Malvo sneaks in to see him and, as a reward for coming the closest to killing him that anyone ever did, gives him the key to his restraints saying, "if you still feel raw about things when you heal up, come see me."

 2010–2016

 Wrench reappears in the season 3 episode "The Law of Inevitability", sitting next to Nikki Swango on a prison bus.
 Manacled together, they escape from the back of the bus, pursued by Yuri Gurka, who later runs off after his ear is lost to an axe, thrown by Wrench; Nikki and Wrench kill the other assassin pursuing them.
 The two later venture to points unknown in a car provided by Paul Marrane, whom they meet at a bowling alley.
 They go on to attempt to blackmail V. M. Varga by breaking into his semi-tractor trailer and stealing sensitive information.
 Nikki and Wrench ambush Varga and his crew when they come to pay ransom, though Varga escapes.
 The two part ways, and Nikki gives Wrench the briefcase full of money.
 She is later killed while trying to kill Emmit Stussy, the brother of her deceased lover Ray Stussy, whom she blamed for his death.
-Five years later, Wrench tracks down Emmit and kills him.
+Five years later, Wrench tracks down Emmit and kills him to avenge her death.